Debunking the Arguments of PseudoSkeptics and Debunkers

 First

-How this treatise came to be written
+this book came to be written

-a vivid imagination and the ability to think outside the box, I’ve always been
+a vivid imagination and the ability to think outside the box,

 unimpressed with mundane ordinary life and materialistic values.
-Thus I’ve always aspired to reach higher, for
+Thus I’ve always aspired to reach

 deeper meaning and understanding, and the bigger picture.
-Thus I’ve always had an interest in esoteric

 things, and been drawn to spirituality, religion, and the search for